xuio/homeassistant-resolume/README.md

 ## Lovelace example

-A sample dashboard that resembles the Resolume web UI is provided in `resolume_dashboard.yaml`.
+A sample dashboard is provided in `resolume_dashboard.yaml`.
 Import it as a YAML dashboard and ensure the following custom cards are installed from HACS:

 * `button-card`
 * `auto-entities`
 * `slider-entity-row`

+The top-bar now shows only the Composition BPM number (cross-fader and master sliders were removed).

 ## Troubleshooting